What do I tell my family? Will I be able to continue working? How do I pay for treatment? What happens after my treatment is finished?

 Oncology social workers are professionals who provide emotional support to people with cancer.
 Oncology social workers can help individuals living with cancer access practical assistance as well.

-Oncology social workers provide individual counseling, facilitate support groups, and identify resources that can help with home care or transportation.
+Oncology social workers provide individual counseling, facilitate support groups and identify resources that can help with home care or transportation.
 They can offer guidance and help people navigate the process of applying for Social Security disability or other forms of assistance.
 CancerCare’s oncology social workers are available to help people, free of charge.
-People can access support through individual and counseling and support groups.
+People can access support through individual, counseling and support groups.

 Counseling to Better Cope With a Cancer Diagnosis